Vansh1067/Vansh1067/README.md

 <h3 align="center">Who Am I ?</h3>

 <h5 align="justify" >I'm an Indian Undergraduate Student currently undertaking a Bachelor's in Computer Science and Engineering from G.B Pant Institute of Engineering and Technology, and I am a self-taught Full-stack developer with a strong eye for innovative design and a keen understanding of techniques geared toward optimum user experience.
 Extremely motivated to constantly develop my skills and grow professionally.
 I am confident in my ability to come up with interesting ideas for unforgettable marketing campaigns.
-I have an experience of more than a year in MERN stack Technology and creative UI/UX designer.
+I have an experience of more than a year in MERN stack Technology and React Native android app development with creative UI/UX design.
 My main focus is to develop android and web Apps.</h5>

 - 👯 I’m looking to collaborate on Web Application Projects
-- 🔭 I’m currently working on React framework.I am also contributing to some open source.
+- 🔭 I’m currently working on Next JS and React Native framework.I am also contributing to some open source.
-- 🌱 I’m currently learning Sass

 <br/>